Modern College of Design

-The Modern College of Design is a private, for-profit institution in Kettering, Ohio, focused on graphic design.
-Founded in 1983 by advertising artist Tim Potter, the college trains creative individuals to become professional graphic designers and web designers through an Associate degree and a bachelor's degree completion program.
-The school offers one major track, which is a degree in Commercial & Advertising Art.
+The Modern College of Design was a private, for-profit art school in Kettering, Ohio, focused on graphic design.
+Founded in 1983 by advertising artist Tim Potter, the college trained creative individuals to become professional graphic designers and web designers through an Associate degree and a bachelor's degree completion program.
+The school offered one major track, which is a degree in Commercial & Advertising Art.

+On May 4, 2026, the college's president announced that The Modern College of Design would be closing after the spring 2026 semester with all instruction ending on June 2 and permanent closure on June 23.

 Rankings

-The Modern College of Design has been included on Graphic Design USA's annual "GDUSA Top Design Schools" list for over a decade.
 In 2022, the school had a 99.1% acceptance rate, 178 students enrolled, and a graduation rate of 54.2%.
-The school is relatively expensive compared to other special-focus institutions, costing approximately $15,000 more than the national average.
+The school was relatively expensive compared to other special-focus institutions, costing approximately $15,000 more than the national average.